Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah, which is very interesting.

-listen or read this music and be like, well, that is sort of their style.
+And I think as well, I mean, maybe, surely there would be people who are experts in that particular composer who'd be able to like listen or read this music and be like, well, that is sort of their style.

 Yes.

-How would she know the style if she's not a professional musician?
+How would she know the style?

-they use those kind of arguments because people have looked into it.
+Because people have looked into it.

-They'll say, like, the quality varies quite a lot
+They'll say, like, the quality varies quite a lot.

 and that's what people who believe and don't believe say,